hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 ![dataunit](../taxitrip_row.png)

-From the raw source data columns Pickup Census Tract, Dropoff Census Tract, Pickup Centroid Location, Dropoff Centroid Location are dropped.
-Also timestamps are modified from format "01/19/2024 05:00:00 PM" to format "2024-01-19 17:00:00:00.00000+0000".
+From the raw source data unimportant columns Pickup Census Tract, Dropoff Census Tract, Pickup Centroid Location, Dropoff Centroid Location are dropped.
+Also timestamps are modified from format "01/19/2024 05:00:00 PM" to format "2024-01-19 17:00:00:00.00000+0000" for consistent database formatting.

 The consistency level in Cassandra means the number of replicas/nodes must acknowledge a read or write operation before it is succesful.
 Consistency level can bet set for both read and write operations.
 The consistency level for both read and write is chosen to be Quorum,